 Entry into France is allowed for: Entry is partially open for citizens and permanent residents of Italy.

 All travellers must abide by the following measures in France to reduce the spread of coronavirus in the country:

-A flight is about £29 less than a coach, which costs on average £45 for this trip.
+A ferry is about £8 less than a train, which costs on average £8 for this journey.

 In comparison, taking a coach requires on average 20 h 20 min of travel time.

 In comparison, taking a ferry requires on average NaN h NaN min of travel time.